-According to the articles of incorporation, in years of earnings, the Company has to offset any accumulated deficit, pay income tax, and appropriate 10% of the balance as a legal reserve before distribution of earnings, unless the amount in the legal reserve is already equal to or greater than the total paid-in capital.
-Thereafter, an amount shall be set aside or reversed as a special reserve in accordance with related laws, regulations, or provisions of the competent authorities.
-Distribution of the remaining profit after setting aside the abovementioned amounts, together with the balance of the unappropriated retained earnings of the previous year, shall be proposed by the Board of Directors to be approved at the shareholders' meeting.
+According to the Articles of Incorporation, the earnings of Unizyx should first be used to offset against any accumulated deficit and pay income tax, then 10% of the profit must be set aside as legal reserve, unless the amount in the legal reserve is already equals to or greater than the total paid in capital.
+The remainder, thereafter, shall be set aside or reversed as a special reserve in accordance with related laws, regulations, or provisions of the competent authorities.
+Any remaining profit, together with the balance of the unappropriated retained earnings of the previous year, shall be proposed by the Board of Directors to be approved at the shareholders' meeting for distribution.